WOW Vegas

 WOW Vegas on Mobile: What to Expect

-However, without an app, you lose push alerts, while bonuses don’t prompt.
-Also, daily login offers vanish into a wormhole if you forget to check the store manually – and with no reminder system, I missed two streaks during testing.
+However, without an app, you miss out on push alerts, and bonuses don’t trigger.
+Moreover, if you forget to check the store manually, daily login updates simply plunge into a wormhole – and when there are no alerts, I lost two streaks while testing.

 Feature | My Experience |